sneakysneak/docs/pages/utility-connectors/05-cycle-data-storage.md

 Any data that is stored in the Connector will only be accessible by the Cycle that wrote it.

+The Cycle Data Storage Connector works using simple Key and Value pairs.
+The Key is unique and is used to set and get the Value.

+If you wish to store more structured data or more than one value (perhaps the firstname, lastname, etc of a contact), you should use the **[Cycle Object Storage](./cycle-object-storage)** Connector as it allows multiple values to be stored as a single "object" against a Key value.

 ## Usage

 [How To Use](./data-storage-usage) Cycle Data Storage.